Sonnet 53

 And in so doing strives to hold you near,

-Where writing so is clear a fancied flight
+Where writing so reveals a fancied flight

 Writ in a dream, convinced these words endear.